weng-lab/logojs-package/docs/glyph.md

 In general, it is not necessary to render glyphs directly; instead, they should be passed as properties to logo components in alphabet arrays (see the alphabet page for details).
-When you need to include built-in symbols in a custom alphabet, you can import built-in glyphs directly from the LogosJ package.
+When you need to include built-in symbols in a custom alphabet, you can import built-in glyphs directly from the LogoJS package.
 Capital letters are their own components; lower case letters are represented as LC_a, LC_b, etc. and numbers as N1, N2, etc. For example the following code imports capital A, lower case a, and the number 1: